Shape-Preserving Prediction for Stationary Functional Time Series: Theoretical Results

+The asymptotic normality of the least squares estimator $\widehat{P}_N$ is established in Theorem~\ref{asymnormal}. \begin{thm} Under Assumptions (A1)---(A4),

-where $\Omega=A^{-1}\Sigma A^{-1}$, and
+where $\tilde{\theta}=\mbox{vec}(\widetilde{P})$, $\hat{\theta}_N=\mbox{vec}(\widehat{P}_N)$, and

-\end{theorem} {\bf Remarks}: From the theorem, we know the estimation of the transition probability matrix is consistent and asymptotically normal.
-Therefore, it is safe to use the SP method for prediction, as the estimation will behave stably with large sample size.
+\end{thm} \begin{remark}The estimation of the transition probability matrix is consistent and asymptotically normal.
+Therefore, it is safe to use the SP method for prediction, as the estimation behaves stably with large sample size. \end{remark}